UCF Center for Research in Education Simulation Technology

 Commercialization to over 100 partners around the globe

-Project RAISE is a collaborative project between UCP of Central Florida and the University of Central Florida that aims to improve the social skills of students with disabilities by creating a teaching toolkit featuring the Dash™ robot and an AI-driven socially assistive robot, Zoobee™.
+Project RAISE is a collaborative project supported by the US Department of Education Office of Special Education Programs (OSEP).
+The partners are UCP of Central Florida and the University of Central Florida and the aim is to improve the social skills of students with disabilities by creating a teaching toolkit featuring the Dash™ robot and an AI-driven socially assistive robot, Zoobee™.
 Through the experience students will have opportunities to learn basic coding while also practicing real-world skills like problem solving, collaboration, cooperation, and strategic thinking in a safe, distraction-free environment.
 The team at the University of Central Florida designed, created, and patented the AI-driven socially assistive robot Zoobee™

 Project DebriefScape is supported by the US Department of Education Office of Special Education Programs (OSEP).
 Its desired outcomes are twofold: (1) Create a toolkit from existing USDOE OSEP open educational resource (OER) for mathematics and science coaches with alignment of an analytical observational tool to support these coaches working with special education teachers K-8 in STEM content.
 (2) Create a dashboard with objective data output from observations and coaching, inclusive of teacher-driven physiological data, and resources for coaches to support special education teachers in K-8 STEM content.

 CyberBullying and CyberPrivacy

 This project is funded by the National Science Foundation, SaTC-EDU EAGER program.
 Our work seeks to create and employ personalized virtual companions that guide adolescents with ASD in ways that improve their self-protection strategies and increase their cybertechnology knowledge.
 The ultimate goal is to help prepare them to become productive and satisfied members of a modern, inclusive, technology-savvy workforce.